We all love coffee. It gets us through the day.

 I have digestive issues, anxiety and I don’t handle stress well.
 Coffee just wasn’t helping me out.
 Those constant jitters were aggravating my anxiety and I felt tense 24/7 even though I only had one cup in the morning.

 Coffee is a stimulant, but it’s also a diuretic.
-That mixed with my digestive issues was not a good combo..
+That mixed with my digestive issues were not a good combo…

 My husband has severe adrenal fatigue and is allergic to sugar.

 Because his adrenals don’t function properly he felt that his body was relying too much on the caffeine and not enough on functioning naturally.

 It was also leaving him feeling sick.
 It was time for a change.

-We are trying to be more conscious to what our bodies are trying to tell us, and our bodies were telling us that coffee isn’t working.
+We are trying to be more conscious of what our bodies are trying to tell us, and our bodies were telling us that coffee isn’t working.